EliasFerguson/MKS22X-FinalProject/README.md

 5. Colored Pencil
 6. Thermal
 7. Cartoon Effect
-8. Backdrop
+8. Backdrop*

 You may go to any filter at any time, so try them all!

---

-How to Use Backdrop: There is only one backdrop, which is a sunset scene.
+*How to Use Backdrop: <br>
+There is only one backdrop, which is a sunset scene.
 It is meant to be a COLOR REPLACEMENT SCREEN, where the user will stand infront of a uniformly colored background, such as a blue wall.
 Then, they must click THREE TIMES on that background, which will then be replaced by the backdrop image.

+<b> Editing and Saving Mode </b>
+You will enter this mode after you have pressed the "Take Picture" button.
+At this point you may edit the picture with one of our editing options and decide whether you would like to save it or not.

+Editing Options:
+1. Paint Mode*
+2. Flower Trail Mode*
+3. Pointilize Mode

-Saved Images: Saved images are placed in a folder marked "data" withtin the sketch folder.
+If you are not happy with your editing, you may click the "RESET" button to go back to original image you captured.
+If you don't like the image you captured, you may delete it using the "DELETE" button.
+If you love the picture you see on the screen, you can click the "Take Picture" button.
+Saved images are placed in a folder marked "data" withtin the sketch folder.
 Please keep in mind that each time the program is run again, the images are replaced.

+*You must choose a color from the color picker provided in the display to use paint and flower trail.
+They are originally set to clear so you will not see the correct changes you desire.

 <b> DevLog: </b>